k5map/BalloonTelemetry/README.md

 * Depending on which tracker is selected, will decode data within position data to obtain telemetry data
 * Uploads processed data to different websites based on CFG config file
 * If set in CFG config file, will also output data to flat file
-  - Telemetry data saved:  callsign, time, channel, grid, speed, altitude, temp
+  - Telemetry data saved:  callsign, time, channel, grid, speed, altitude, temp, sun azimuth, sun elevation

 ## Contribute